namesys-eth/ccip-store/ENSIP-17a.md

 where `input` and `output` are the aforementioned arguments responsible for interdependent behaviour.
 We'll specify the optimal encoding for input and output bytes at a later stage, although both payloads must have the exact same encoding and may include not only data but also metadata governing the behaviour of subsequent asynchronous calls to nested handlers.

-It must be noted that a globally consistent and interdependent input and output interface is not sufficient to ensure that all handlers will work seemlessly in real-world conditions when nested in arbitrary order.
-For instance, it may be that one of the handlers has an excessively long return time, either by construction or due to an internal error, which results in a timeout before the handler returns a value.
-In order to handle such cases, `input` and `output` payloads must include the nominal TTL values encoded in metadata; such information will allow subsequent handlers in the stack to adjust their timeouts accordingly.

 ![](https://raw.githubusercontent.com/namesys-eth/namesys-ccip-write/main/images/nested.png)

 ### L1 Handler